 Study room regulations

-The study room will exceptionally be closed on Wednesday 8 July 2015.
+The study room will exceptionally be closed Wednesday 8 July – Friday 10 July 2015 on the occasion of the Annual Egyptological colloquium.

 We regret that it may be necessary in certain circumstances to limit the number of items viewed.